 Then there's the logistical barriers: lack of transportation, long lines, no time off from work, convoluted absentee ballot requirements that trip up out-of-state college students, efforts at voter suppression, and a lack of clear, accessible information about issues like re-enfranchisement for ex-felons.
 These impediments are one reason why, each election, millions of young people register to vote—which shows they are interested in doing so—but do not end up casting a ballot.
 Importantly, most if not all of these barriers affect youth of color and youth with less educational attainment at higher rates.

 In short: the story of why young people don't vote at higher rates is largely the story of a society that has not prepared them to do so and has not valued and facilitated their electoral engagement.

 The current generation of young people is the most diverse in American history.
 That's true both in terms of race/ethnicity and in terms of their experiences.
 Narratives about youth—and particularly about young voters—often portray them as uniformly Democratic-leaning college students; that's wrong on both counts.
-For one thing, less than half of youth actually have any college experience, and only one-fourth are college graduates.
+For one thing, a large portion of youth (18-29 years old) do not have any college experience, and only one-fourth are college graduates.
 Millions of young people are married and have children.

 That diversity is reflected in the issues young people care about: while some media narratives portray youth as focused on college affordability/student loan debt and marijuana legalization, our polling has found that the top issues for youth are the environment, racial inequality, and affordable healthcare.
 Though—again reflecting young people's diversity—issue priorities vary based on race/ethnicity and other factors.